skasproject/skas/docsite/docs/ldap.md

 ```

 Note that, as the connection is using SSL, there is a need to provide a Certificate Authority.
-Such CA is provided here in `skLdap.ldap.rootCAData`, as a base64 encoded certificate file.
+Such CA is provided here in `skLdap.ldap.rootCaData`, as a base64 encoded certificate file.

 And here is a sample of configuration, aimed to connect to an FreeIPA LDAP server